-Project Market & Pay Equity Compensation Review - Non-Union Staff and Council Lead Department Administration - Human Resources Description In accordance with the Town's Compensation Administration Policy, POL.COR.23.01, a market review of the non-union salary grid is undertaken every four (4) years in the second year of the term of Council and considered through the budget process for implementation in the third year of Council.
+Project Market & Pay Equity Compensation Review - Non-Union Staff , and Council Lead Department Administration - Human Resources Description In accordance with the Town's Compensation Administration Policy, POL.COR.23.01, a market review of the non-union salary grid is undertaken every four (4) years in the second year of the term of Council and considered through the budget process for implementation in the third year of Council.
 This periodic review is essential to ensure that the Town's compensation packages remain relevant and competitive in an evolving employment landscape.
 The Town currently has a contract with Gallagher Benefit Services Group (Gallagher) for compensation administration consulting services.
 The last market and pay equity compensation review for non-union staff was completed by Gallagher in 2021.
 In 2021, Council established a temporary, independent, and citizen-led Council Compensation Committee to review and make recommendations to Council on compensation for Members of Council.
 For 2024, staff recommend that a Council compensation review, including base remuneration, benefits, pension, per diems, and allowances, be included as part of the Market & Pay Equity Compensation Review to be completed by Gallagher.
-The Market & Pay Equity Compensation Review for Non-Union Staff and Council project will involve the evaluation of approximately 125 staff positions, including Library roles, and 3 elected officials' positions.
+The Council Compensation review will also include a review of the Committee of Adjustment compensation.
+The Market & Pay Equity Compensation Review for Non-Union Staff and Council project will involve the evaluation of approximately 125 staff positions, including Library roles, three elected officials' positions and the Committee of Adjustment role.
 Project Manager Manager of Human Resources Strategic Alignment Organizational Review Budget \$55,000 Consulting \$5,000 Contingency \$60,000 Total Budget Funding \$60,000 Human Resources Reserve